The Savant Class

 3rd-level Archaeologist Discipline feature

-Also, if you spend 1 minute examining an object you are touching, you can ascertain its value, origin, and age.
-If it has magic properties, you learn them as if you had cast identify.
+• If you spend at least 1 minute examining an object, you can ascertain its value, origin, and age.
+If it has magical properties, you learn them as if you had cast identify.

 Adventuring Academic

-• You gain a climbing speed equal to your walking speed.
+You also gain a climb speed equal to your walking speed.

 Lore Master

 The target of this feature does not need to be of legendary importance in order for you to gain information.
-Though, if there is no relevant lore about the target you learn nothing.
+However, if there is no relevant lore about the target, you learn nothing.

 Master Archaeologist